jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * Move each Character other than Franklin to the side of the playing space. **They are now in a separate part of the game.**
     * A **Pocket Universe** has only front and back rows (no resource row).
     * When the characters are moved to the **Pocket Universe** they stay in the same rows they were in in the original universe.
 They keep all their counters and their orientation (ready/exhausted; face up/face down).
+    * The **Pocket Universe** is still in the same overall game as the original universe.
+So cards don't "appear" or "leave play" when they move from the original universe to the **Pocket Universe** or vice versa.
+    * Cards in the **Pocket Universe** cannot attack or otherwise affect cards in the original universe and vice versa.
     *

 # Gambit